When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Best Smart Bulbs for Google Home – GE Lighting Smart Lighting Bulb

-GE Lighting has a range of smart light bulbs that offer regular white, adjustable white, or full color.
-These smart light bulbs work with Google Assistant and Amazon Alexa.
+GE Lighting offers a range of smart bulbs in regular white, adjustable white, and full color.
+These bulbs work with both Google Assistant and Amazon Alexa.

-The only catch here is that these are Bluetooth smart bulbs, so if you want to use them when you’re out of the house, you’ll need to pair them with a smart plug to get the most out of them.
+The one thing to know is that these are Bluetooth smart bulbs.
+If you want to control them when you are out of the house, you will need to pair them with a smart plug to extend their range.

 2. Lumiman Smart Wi-Fi Bulb